Inside Project Texas, TikTok’s Big Answer To US Lawmakers’ China Fears

 ByteDance’s access to internal TikTok communications raises the possibility that governments could require ByteDance to turn over sensitive company communications, like those between TikTok and other governments, or internal investigations into disinformation campaigns.

-According to Jennifer Kirby Banks, a spokesperson for ByteDance, the Chinese government has never requested TikTok employee communications from Feishu or Lark.
+According to Jennifer Banks, a spokesperson for ByteDance, the Chinese government has never requested TikTok employee communications from Feishu or Lark.
 (She did not answer a follow-up question about whether other governments have done so and if ByteDance has complied with such requests.)
 But James Lewis, director of the Strategic Technologies Program at the Center for Strategic and International Studies, told BuzzFeed News that it would not be able to prevent such a request in the future.
 He said: “There are no legal protections for a company in China.
 If the party leadership decides they want everyone to dye themselves blue with woad, then they have to do it.”

 “There are no legal protections for a company in China.
 If the party leadership decides they want everyone to dye themselves blue with woad, then they have to do it.”